smith478/audio-macro-creator/README.md

 - If macro key phrase is longer than 4 words, just check that the first 4 words match.
 Or throw an error if there are any macros with more than 4 words.
 - X Add notebooks to experiment with models
 - Add dropdown for different model options
+- Create separate `findings` and `conclusions` sections so that, with enough data, we can try to infer the conclusions section from the findings.
 ----------------------------------------------------------------
 For transcription with macro application:
-- add fuzzywuzzy, st_audiorec, and word2number to docker image
+- X add fuzzywuzzy, st_audiorec, and word2number to docker image
-- add dockerfile
+- X add dockerfile
 - X add instructions for ngrok hosting
 - X save the raw transcriptions along with the final (macro inserted) transcription
 - X add ability to edit the final transcriptions, save the raw-final pair for training data